CanVo/CTF-WriteUps/AHCTF 2018/CONCISE/RE-1 Virtual Boy/README.md

 End Function
 ```

-After passing through flagDecode, it calls flagSpawn where it checks if the number entered has a remainder greater than 5 after being mod'd by 10.
+After passing through flagDecode(), it calls flagSpawn() where it checks if the number entered has a remainder greater than 5 after being mod'd by 10.
 Not doing so will alert us that we need to choose another number and end the program.
 ``` vbs
 Function flagSpawn(ByVal switch)
 	msg = "Choose a different number, please."